Westport House

-Westport House in Westport, County Mayo, Ireland, is a country house, historically the family seat of the Marquess of Sligo and the Brownes and designed by notable eighteenth century architects Richard Cassels, Thomas Ivory and James Wyatt.
+Westport House in Westport, County Mayo, Ireland, is a Georgian country house, historically the family seat of the Marquess of Sligo and the Brownes.
+The house was designed by the architect Richard Cassels with later additions by Thomas Ivory and James Wyatt.

 The title and the house were separated in 2014, following the death of Jeremy Browne, 11th Marquess of Sligo, who left the estate to his five daughters.
 His titles passed to his first cousin, Sebastian Ulick Browne, a residential estate agent in Australia.

-The house was purchased by the Hughes Group in 2017.
+In 2017, the house was purchased by the Hughes family, owners of Portwest.

 History

 Colonel John Browne (1638–1711), built the first Westport House on the site of the O'Malley castle of Cahernamart.
-He married The Hon.
-Maud Bourke, daughter of Theobald Bourke, 3rd Viscount Mayo and the great-great-granddaughter of Grace O'Malley.
+He married Maud Bourke, daughter of Theobald Bourke, 3rd Viscount Mayo and the great-great-granddaughter of Grace O'Malley.
 He was a Roman Catholic who fought on the Jacobite side in the War of the Two Kings.
+At that time, the house did not have the lake or a dam and the tide rose and fell against the walls.

-His grandson, however, converted to the established Church of Ireland, and prospered.
+His grandson, also John Browne, however, converted to the established Church of Ireland, and prospered.
+He later became First Earl of Altamont.

+Modern house

+The house was rebuilt by the Browne family in the 18th century to a design by the architect Richard Cassels in a Palladian style.
+This work corresponds with the modern east section of the house facing the town.

+In 1773, Thomas Ivory later proposed additions however these plans were never executed and the house was later enlarged to a different plan, likely also by Ivory, around 1778.

+James Wyatt later redesigned one of the interior dining rooms in 1781 while later in 1796 he designed a greenhouse for John Browne, 3rd Earl of Altamont.

+In 1808, Henry Holland designed a gate towards the North East end of the town which was demolished around 1958.

-The house was rebuilt by the Browne family in the 18th century.
-The architects were Richard Cassels, who built (1730) the east section of the house facing the town, and later Thomas Ivory and James Wyatt, who built the other three façades to form a quadrangle.
-North and South wings were added to the designs of Benjamin Wyatt.
-The South wing, which contained a library, was burned soon after it was built due to a defect in the heating system.
+In 1819, a South wing was added to the designs of Benjamin Wyatt.
+The wing, which contained a library, was burned soon after it was built around 1826 due to a defect in the heating system.
 It was subsequently rebuilt.
 After the fire, the Second Marquess covered in the open courtyard and made a new library by running a gallery around the now enclosed interior wall.
 The drawing room was reconstructed and the ceiling painted to represent sky, with cornices of painted Pompeian figures and a mantle piece by the then John Flaxman.
 He bought eighteen landscape pictures by the then unknown James A. O’Connor.